TRAINING AND BACKGROUND:

 Through a process of investigation, experimentation, and awe, Christine’s work styled a unique evolution of performance and pedagogy in her original works and teaching artistry.

-Ever curious, Christine now applies these dynamic tools to creative writing and independent consultancy.
-Her ability to bring to life the most inanimate of objects reinforces her ability to transform the spark of an idea into a warm, glowing sunrise with lasting cycles of growth, rest, and renewal.
+Ever curious, Christine now applies these dynamic tools to creative writing and independent consulting.
+Her ability to bring inanimate objects to life reflects her ability to transform the spark of an idea into a warm, glowing sunbeam with lasting cycles of growth, rest, and renewal.